 Run by Devon Mettlin, there’s a lot to like here.
 It’s a very supportive community where everyone’s doing something interesting.
 Devon’s also creating avatars and pets for the users as a way to add a bit of personality and uniqueness to each person in the group.

 Noticing a pattern here?
 Each of these groups with similar backdrops has a distinct function.
 This isn’t a place to promote active Kickstarters, but is a great place to ask questions related to crowdfunding.

 Give you one guess.
 It’s a fairly small, but fairly specialized group.

 BoardGameGeek Crowdfunding Group

 As you might expect from the name, this one’s all about games being crowdfunded.
-Expect some self-promotion alongside questions about the Kickstarter process, but there isn’t always a lot of interaction in the comments.
+Expect some self-promotion alongside questions about the Kickstarter process.

 Who doesn’t love a party?
 Everything here is focused on Kickstarter, crowdfunding, and there’s a fair bit of self-promotion to show off some excellent-looking games.